0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/zkevm-egp-strat.md

     (b) Checking user’s signed gas price against the expected $\texttt{MinL2GasPrice}$.
 Store the transaction in the pool if $\texttt{SignedGasPrice} < \texttt{MinL2GasPrice}$​.
 Otherwise discard it.

-    (c\) The Pool here refers to a collection of transactions waiting to be selected for execution by the sequencer.
+    (c) The pool here refers to a collection of transactions waiting to be selected for execution by the sequencer.

-- **Put in place a criterion for determining which transactions to store in the Pool**
+- **Put in place a criterion for determining which transactions to store in the pool**

-    Not all transactions qualify to be stored in the Pool, but only those that satisfy this criterion.
+    Only the transactions that satisfy the criterion are stored on the pool.

-    The user's signed gas price is checked against either some breakeven factor or the gas price suggested to the user.
+    The user's signed gas price is checked against either the breakeven factor, or the gas price suggested to the user.

 - **Establish a criterion for when to execute transactions with user's signed gas price**

-    Some users' signed gas prices may be sufficiently high for the user to deserve some savings.
-In such cases the sequencer can execute transactions with a much lower gas price.
+    Some users' signed gas prices may be significantly higher than the effective gas price.
+In such cases, the sequencer can execute transactions with a much lower gas price to help save gas fees.

     Hence, there's a need for a criterion that determines whether a transaction gets executed with the user's signed gas price, or the effective gas price as per the RPC estimation.